qq431169079/ShadowSuiteFramework/README.md

 + [ISSUE]: requests module not found when running on popular linux systems.

 + [MAINTENANCE]: Installation of modules using a number of archive formats (for modules with subdirectories)

++ [ISSUE]: modules lower than v7 doesn't use the "global variables" and doesn't check if the user has changed the "MODULE PATH" variable.

 # License and Copying
 ------------------------